NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Spellshape Channel.md

 Deep understanding of divine revelations into the nature of vital essence allows you to freely manipulate the energy of life and death.
-Use one spellshape action you can perform that normally takes 1 action and can be applied to the [[Harm|Harm]] or [[Heal|Heal]] spell.
+Use one spellshape action you can perform that normally takes 1 action and can be applied to the [[Spells/Harm|Harm]] or [[Spells/Heal|Heal]] spell.
 If you use it in this way, its effects apply only to a _harm_ or _heal_ spell.

 *Source: Pathfinder Player Core*
 *ORC*